Quick facts

 - Unfed adults are dark brown with whitish or yellowish markings.

-- On females these markings cover half of the body and, on males, nearly the entire body
+- On females, these markings cover half of the body and on males, nearly the entire body

-Blacklegged tick (formerly deer tick)
+Blacklegged tick (deer tick)

 - Adult female blacklegged ticks are reddish brown with a black head, legs and scutum.